Independent comparisonAll prices in AUD

 Both support migration in either direction, bringing across your chart of accounts, contacts and history.
 Switch near the end of a BAS quarter so your reporting periods stay clean, and reconcile both files for one overlap month before you retire the old one.
 Moving a large inventory catalogue from AccountRight is the one area to plan carefully.

-Ratings, integrations and support
+Integrations and support

-In our review scoring MYOB rates 4.3 out of 5 and QuickBooks 4.2.
 MYOB's strengths are its inventory depth on AccountRight, receipt capture and Australian phone support.
 QuickBooks counters with strong reporting, project and multi currency tools on Plus, and a lower price at the top end.
 Both connect to the mainstream apps a small business uses.

 Pros and cons for this matchup